yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 <br>
 ###**RecordMission**

 A specific type of `Mission` that has an associated score and a desired record.
-The `Mission` is complete once the player achieves the desired record for the given score.
+The `Mission` is **automatically** complete once the player achieves the desired record for the given score.

 <br>
 ####**HOW TO DEFINE**